nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     ```
     tar zxvf cavatica-uploader.tgz -C ~
     ```
+The [tar](https://careerkarma.com/blog/tar-command/) (like gzip and zip) command is used to compress and uncompress a collection of files.
+It is the most widely used command to create compressed files that are easy to move.
 Here the z flag unz̲ips the file, x ex̲tracts files from the archive, v prints the filenames v̲erbosely and f means the following argument is a f̱ilename.
+By default, this command will extract the contents of ".tar.gz" into your working directory.
+You can override this behavior using the `-C` flag at the end of the command.
+The `-C` flag allows you to specify a directory into which the contents of the tar file should be moved.
+In our case, we are using the `~` sign as a short form for the "home" directory.

 ## Step 4: Test the Command Line Uploader